The significance of French Indo-China’s location in relation to Singapore, Bangkok and Burma.

-Billeted at River Valley Road Transit Camp the group was put to work mostly on the docks loading and unloading ship until they departed Singapore on 2 February 1945 on the 1,489-ton ship called ‘Both’.
-Built in 1890 and registered in Batavia it was one of the 7 ships which carried Australian Troops from convoy “MS 2” into Singapore from the Aquitania at Ratai Bay, Java on 20 January 1942.
+Billeted at River Valley Road Transit Camp, Singapore the group was put to work mostly at docks loading and unloading ship until they departed Singapore on 2 February 1945 on 1,489-ton ship called ‘Both’.
+Built in 1890 and registered in Batavia it was one of the seven ships which carried Australian Troops from convoy “MS 2” into Singapore from the Aquitania at Ratai Bay, Java on 20 January 1942.

 ‘Both’ was part of a convoy made up of 4 ships plus two armed Japanese ships, a destroyer and a corvette.
 The holds of ‘Both’ were loaded with 30lb rubber blocks and on deck was an array of earth moving equipment destined for Japan.

 On 6 February the 6,968-ton cargo ship US Navy submarine Pampanito sank Engen Maru.
 In the early hours of 7 February the 6,892-ton cargo ship Taigo Maru was also sunk by submarines and the following day the 3,520-ton passenger-cargo ship Eifuku was sunk by Pampanito.